Andin Rashica

 Andin Rashica (born 19 September 1990) is a professional basketball coach from Kosovo.

 Coaching career

-Rashica was in the coaching staff of Sigal Prishtina from 2006 to 2013.

-On 2 February 2013, at the age of 23, Rashica was hired as the head coach of the KB RTV21, being the youngest coach in Kosovo to lead a professional club.

-On September 2, 2014, Rashica started working as a basketball analyst and sports journalist at RTV21.
+Rashica began his coaching career with Sigal Prishtina, where he was part of the coaching staff from 2006 to 2013.
+On 2 February 2013, at the age of 23, he was appointed head coach of KB RTV21, becoming the youngest coach to lead a professional basketball club in Kosovo.
+On 2 September 2014, Rashica joined RTV21 as a basketball analyst and sports journalist.